neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 The special code "ardp" generates cells containing "Ar" and "Dp", or blank *not implemented

+Multiple trains can be listed in a single cell, separated by slashes, such as 314/304.
+This will allow them to share a single column.
+The time for the first train will be used, unless it doesn't stop at that station, in which case the second train will be checked, etc.

-Multiple trains can be listed in a single cell, separated by slashes, such as 314/304. *not yet This will allow them to share a single column.
-Be careful about using this as it is fragile: it is intended for "designed" connecting services such as Lincoln Service / Missouri River Runner at St Louis.
+Be careful about using this as it is fragile: it is intended for splitting trains like the Lake Shore Limited, or "designed" connecting services such as Lincoln Service / Missouri River Runner at St Louis.
-This will give a complex stacked cell for "train name".
-You will want to do some manual cells (see below).
+This will give a complex stacked cell for "train name".  *** needs testing You will want to do some manual cells (see below).

 Trains which split can be listed in a single cell, separated by the ampersand.
 You will want to do some manual cells (see below).  *not yet